mosadeghi/HTTP_Server/README.md

-# simple_http_server
+# simple http server
+This is a research project originally created by Amirmohammad Mosadeghi for a computer networks course.
 The project implements a basic HTTP server using the Golang programming language.
+It's intended for educational purposes only and not suitable for professional use.
+The developer strongly recommends against using it for anything other than exploring its structure and for learning purposes.
+No responsibility is taken by the developer for any misuse of this project.